Terms & Conditions

 13.2 Custom Goods, Goods that have been made from an approved digital artwork proof are non-returnable.

-13.3 All printed Goods are considered custom Goods and are non-returnable unless defective.
+13.3 All printed Goods are considered custom Goods and are non-returnable unless defective or not made as per the approved digital artwork proof.

 13.4 We make no warranties as to the suitability of a product for a particular use.